To add a touch of sparkle to the dramatic, black and white guest bathroom, designers added brass light fixtures and brass-rimmed mirrors.

 Designers wanted to keep the living room space feeling fresh, clean and bright, so they painted the brick around the fireplace and installed white shiplap throughout the space to add interesting texture.
 To add warmth to the design, they installed a reclaimed wood mantle for a subtle, rustic touch.

 Designers created a bathroom that would carry on the timeless feel of the kitchen into the bathroom, but would be youthful enough to appeal to kids and stylish enough to appeal to guests.
 They used matte black fixtures to add a fun contrast, but they also left open the possibility for the addition of color.

 This large great room is the perfect place to entertain or just hang with the family.
-We added so fun details to the space by wrapping the entryways with a reclaimed barn wood.
-The art niches were highlighted with brass sconces and a large barn wood beam ran the length of the room.
+Fun details include wrapping the entryways with a reclaimed barn wood.
+The art niches are highlighted with brass sconces and a large barn wood beam runs the length of the room.

 Homeowners wanted a home that had a classic, historic feel mixed with a fresh, clean design, so designers started with a black and white color palette to give the space a little contrast, while the large subway tile and unique fixtures add character to the kitchen space.